www.danielsroka.com / firstname.lastname@example.org / v/f 815-301-8836 / 26 blackberry lane, morristown, nj 07960

 As I walk, I'll stop and pick up any leaves, sticks and seeds that catch my eye.
 I carefully examine each fragile piece of nature, holding it to the light and looking for its hidden character or personality.
 Most get dropped back to the ground, but once and a while, one will reveal something unique.
 I save these, and bring them home to my studio.

-My studio is filled with leaves, sticks, bark, and seeds, strewn over tables and stashed into boxes!
+My studio is filled with leaves, bark, and seeds, covering tables and stashed into boxes.
 I carefully explore each one with my camera.
-Sometimes the perfect photograph almost leaps out of the camera.
-But most of the time it is a long, slow journey, where I create hundreds of photographs that experiment with light, focus, and compositon.
+Sometimes the perfect photograph is obvious, but most of the time it is a long, slow journey, where I create hundreds of photographs that experiment with the visual building blocks of line, form, color, texture, and space.

 I am searching for that one photograph that is the perfect expression of the leaf's personality, that spark I first noticed on my walk.
 When I find it, I then continue to work with that photograph, spending days or weeks gently coaxing it into the final work of art.
 I use no special digital effects in my artwork — my photographs capture what I composed through the lens of the camera.